pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/brain-metaphor.md

 together, relating Autopoiesis to the practice of "doing Mathematics" to modeling user-interaction with a proof assistant to...well, you get the idea.

+Connecting the "practice of using a proof assistant" to Ingalls's `Dialogue with computer` to Brouwer's Intuitionism transforms Intuitionism from a _solipsistic_ description of Mathematics (as a solo activity executed by a single Mathematician) to a _communal_ activity (as executed by a single Mathematician and a computer, which leads to communication with other Mathematicians _over_ the computer).

+None of these elements are particular innovative _on their own_.
+But when combined together, it presents a perspective no one discusses.

 **Remark.** These examples are _actually from my Zettelkasten_.
 As you can see, the links are not "obscure" or "un-obvious"